Azure/multi-cloud-asset-inventory-preview/src/Connector-details.md

-# Multi-cloud Connector
+# Multicloud Connector

 ## Overview
-The Microsoft Multi-cloud Connector allows customers to connect their non-Azure public cloud environments to Azure.
+The Microsoft Multicloud Connector allows customers to connect their non-Azure public cloud environments to Azure.
 The Connector contains the details for the AWS account that you would like to connect to.
 The connector object is stored under `Microsoft.HybridConnectivity/publicCloudConnector`.

 ## Supported Regions
 In Azure, you will need to create connector in one of the supported Azure regions below:
-- West US 2, South Central US, UK South, Southeast Asia, West Europe, Esat US, Australia East, East US 2, North Europe, West US 3, Sweden Central, Finland Central
+- East US, West US Central, Canada Central, West Europe

 ## Connector and Solutions
-The Multi-cloud Connector can contain 1 or more solutions.
+The Multicloud Connector can contain 1 or more solutions.
 Today, the solutions that are supported are the following:
 - [Inventory](src/Inventory-Details.md)
 - [Arc Onboarding](src/Arc-onboarding-details.md)